steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-4-Regulatory-Compliance.md

 You can add additional industry standards (represented as compliance packages) such as IST SP 800-53 R4, SWIFT CSP CSCF-v2020, UK Official and more.

 1. From the top menu bar in Regulatory Compliance, select **Manage compliance policies**.
-2. Select a scope to assign the new package: **Azure subscription 1**.
+2. Select a scope to assign the new package: your subscription.
 3. Click on **Security policy** from the blade on the left, under Policy ettings.
 3. On the **Industry & regulatory standards** section, notice the out of the box standards.
 Click on **Add more standards**.
 4. On the **Add regulatory compliance standards**, locate the **Azure CIS 1.1.0** standard and select **Add**.